Code-Institute-Submissions/ecommerce-pp5-2/README.md

-# The Wine Society*
+# The Wine Society

-This website is a specialist shop, with a wine club.
-A place for wine enthusiast.
-The shop will sell wine from different parts of the world, and will encourage customers to join the club to access extra customer benefits.
+This website is a specialist shop with a blog.
+A place for wine enthusiasts.
+The shop will sell wine from different parts of the world.

 ## Table of Contents